KB-WEB-DEVELOPMENT/schoolboardadmin/README.md

 SchoolBoardAdmin is an multilingual (English, French and German) application which allows registered users with their role set as "admin" to

-(1) give grade to registered students (i.e: registered users with role set as "student") (2) modify the grades received by any student for a course taken
+(1) give grade to registered students (i.e: registered users with role set as "student") (2) modify the grades received by any student for a course taken (3) delete students

-(3) delete students (4) add courses and (5) modify courses details (course description, availability)
+(4) add courses
+(5) modify courses details (course description, availability)

+Non-registered users can:

-Non-registered users can (1) view students details (courses taken with given grade + view overall average grade), (2) search students
+(1) view students details (courses taken with given grade + view overall average grade) (2) search students

-(3) view courses details (4) search courses.
+(3) view courses details
+(4) search courses.

-SchoolBoardAdmin is meant to give an example of how to combine (1) "Many-to-Many" relations within Laravel (MVC) models with
+SchoolBoardAdmin is meant to give an example of how to combine

-(2) a pivot table ("courses_students_table")
+(1) "Many-to-Many" relations within Laravel (MVC) models with (2) a pivot table ("courses_students_table")

 More infos on Laravel "Many-to-Many" relations: